Course information

 Course Information

-Personal Productivity, 3 hp
+Research Funding, 3 hp

-BTH Grants Office will give a PhD course in research funding in autumn 2024 (RF-24).
 The course is developed and organized in collaboration with the Grants and Innovation Office at Linnaeus University (LNU).
 This will be the third time the course is organized.

 Target group